guaix-ucm/rawplot/README.md

 # rawplot

- Collection of plotting commands to analyze RGB imagers producing Bayer RAW (not processed/compresed) images using matplotlib.
+ Collection of plotting commands to analyze RGB imagers producing Bayer RAW images, such as DSLR cameras or other imagers (i.e RasPi HQ camera) using matplotlib.

+ This is a child project of [AZOTEA](https://guaix.ucm.es/azoteaproject), an initiative to monitor light pollution through digital imagers and its purpose it to help characterize the camera sensor performance and key figures such as gain and read noise.

  ## Installation
 1. Clone project from GitHub repository